ArchiveBox/ArchiveBox/README.md

 ## Manual Setup

-If you don't like `sudo` running random setup scripts off the internet (which you shouldn't), you can follow these manual setup instructions.
+If you don't like running random setup scripts off the internet (:+1:), you can follow these manual setup instructions.

 **1. Install dependencies:** `chromium >= 59`,` wget >= 1.16`, `python3 >= 3.5`  (google-chrome >= v59 also works well)

 If you already have Google Chrome installed, or wish to use that instead of Chromium, follow the [Google Chrome Instructions](#google-chrome-instructions).

 ```bash
 # On Mac:
 brew cask install chromium  # If you already have Google Chrome/Chromium in /Applications/, skip this command